 On a tighter budget?
 Then, don’t worry so much about the hotel décor as the city has more than enough to offer.
-Paris has some really great small hotels that are perfect to use as a base to experience Paris at Christmas.
-Two of my affordable favourites are The Paris France Hotel located near the Marais district and Hotel Diana in the Latin Quarter.
+Paris has some really great small hotels that are perfect to use as a base.
+One of my affordable favourites are The Paris France Hotel located near the Marais district.
+You can find more affordable hotels in Paris here.

 Final Word on Paris at Christmas

 Paris is one of my favourite cities.
-I’ve been four times now through different times of the year and while it is always beautiful, there really is something special about Paris at Christmas.
+I’ve been several times now through different times of the year and while it is always beautiful, there really is something special about the holiday season in Paris.
 Whether you are looking to shop at the Paris Christmas markets, take in the displays and lights, or just have a great experience in one of the most popular cities in the world, Paris at Christmas will not disappoint.

 Please, do NOT travel without travel insurance!
 I’ve had to rely on mine twice before (once for damaged luggage, once because I developed a lung infection while traveling).
 While the cost may seem annoying and better spent elsewhere, trust me when I say you’ll be sorry if you don’t have it.
 For just a couple bucks a day, you can save yourself a whole lot of stress and money.
 I like to recommend SafetyWing for travel medical insurance.
 With prices starting at $37 for 4 weeks, they are one of the most affordable options I’ve found.
 Learn more about the importance of travel insurance here.